-LFDCS does not discriminate on the basis of race, color, national origin, creed, sex, ethnicity, sexual orientation, mental or physical disability, age, ancestry, athletic performance, special need, proficiency in the English language or a foreign language, or prior academic achievement when recruiting or admitting students 603 M.G.L.c.
+LFDCS does not discriminate on the basis of race, color, national origin, creed, sex ethnicity, sexual orientation, gender identity, disability, age, ancestry, athletic performance, special need, proficiency in the English language or a foreign language or prior academic achievement when recruiting or admitting students 603 M.G.L.c.
 71, 89(1); 603 CMR 1.06(1).
 LFDCS accepts applications throughout the year in anticipation of a public lottery to be held on the second Wednesday of March each year.
 LFDCS has an approved Recruitment and Retention Plan that targets traditionally underserved students.

 Eligibility for Admittance

 LFDCS accepts applications throughout the year in anticipation of a public lottery held on the second Wednesday of March each year.
 LFDCS has an approved Recruitment and Retention Policy that specifically targets traditionally underserved students.
 The school specifically publicizes its application process, application deadline and date of lottery by January 15 of each year.
 The Lottery is publicized beginning in January, including the date, time and location on its website (www.lfdcs.org), local newspapers, on local radio programs, in a notice to all current families and in a flyer or poster in local businesses and organizations.
-All announcements disclose that LFDCS does not discriminate on the basis of race, color, national origin, sex, creed, ethnicity, sexual orientation, mental or physical disability, age, ancestry, athletic performance, special need, proficiency in English language or foreign language, or prior academic achievement 603 M.G.L.c.
-71, 89(1); 603 CMR 1.06(1).
+All announcements disclose that LFDCS does not discriminate on the basis of race, color, national origin, creed, sex ethnicity, sexual orientation, gender identity, disability, age, ancestry, athletic performance, special need, proficiency in the English language or a foreign language or prior academic achievement when recruiting or admitting students 603 M.G.L.c.71,89(1);603 CMR1.06(1).
 LFDCS’ lottery is open to the public.
 Student names, by grade level, are entered based on completed applications signed by a parent or legal guardian.
-LFDCS draws the lottery using student names unless a parent chooses to opt out of having their child(ren)’s names publicly used at which time a number will be assigned and the parent will be notified in advance.
+LFDCS draws the lottery using student names unless a parent chooses to opt out of having their child(ren)’s names publicly used, at which time a number will be assigned, and the parent will be notified in advance.
 Once a student is accepted that student must finalize acceptance.
 Parents are notified by phone, followed by a first class letter of Congratulations and Welcome sent within three school days of the lottery.
 Parents must notify the school of their acceptance within 10 school days of LFDCS’ notification of their child’s selection.